mgifos/fitstat/README.md

-# fit4s
+# fitstat
-Garmin fit files parser written in Scala
+Conversion of Garmin TCX files to HTML